MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 ## Explore bot channels

-One of the key benefits of the Azure Not Service is the ability to deliver your bot through multiple *channels*.
+One of the key benefits of the Azure Bot Service is the ability to deliver your bot through multiple *channels*.

 1. In the Azure portal, on the page where you were previously testing your Bot, select **Channels**.
 2. Note that the **Web Chat** channel has been added automatically, and that other channels for common communication platforms are available.